robjwells/robjwells.github.io/posts/2018/05/2018-05-22-jupyter-macro-bug.md

     sh:
     grep ":: $KMVAR_dir$"

-So that it only matches the exact directory chosen in the list prompt, and not one of its parents.
+So that it only matches the exact directory chosen in the list prompt, and not one of its children.

 I’ve updated [the Keyboard Maestro macro file][macro-file] too.